socallinuxexpo/scale-network/switch-configuration/README.md

 	Type	Type of switch (must match a file in config/types/, e.g. Room for a Room switch)
 ```

+See the file itself for the most up to date documentation on these fields.

 ## config/vlans

 ## config/vlans.d/<name>